Ocean passage to Lord Howe Island

 World Heritage-listed as an area of outstanding natural beauty in 1982, Lord Howe is an absolute jewel in the Pacific, with beautiful beaches and a magnificent coral lagoon.

-The hiking, diving, and snorkeling are world-class.
+The hiking, diving, and snorkelling are world-class.

 Weather permitting, the crew will spend a few days relaxing and exploring this amazing island before we set sail for the passage back to Sydney.